david coombe | history

 Cattle dog Raisonné

 This is a select catalogue of S.T.
 Gill's early colonial works.
-The focus is on S.T.
-Gill's life and work from his arrival in South Australia in December 1839 up to his early time at the Victorian gold rush in 1852-53.
-This catalogue is digital and is a work in progress.
+The scope is from Gill's arrival in South Australia in December 1839 up to his early time at the Victorian gold rush and the publication in March 1853 of the tinted lithograph Forest Creek, Mount Alexander.
+The scope is generally limited to the works held in public institutions.

 Appleyard, Fargher and Radford